kubernetes/kubernetes/docs/design/volume-snapshotting.md

     * Once a snapshot is created successfully:

-        * Make a call to the API server to delete the snapshot-create annotation in the PVC object.
+        * Make a call to the API server to delete the create snapshot annotation in the PVC object.

         * Make a call to the API server to add the new snapshot ID/timestamp to the PVC Annotations.